 Follow up that content by delivering more tailored messages based on their responses to previous interactions.

 This is all possible because you’re not using a static database, and your lists aren’t static, either.
 Segmentation is the link between your CRM software and your marketing automation software.
-Systems like Infusionsoft by Keap combine the two, giving you a powerful way to get your marketing strategy off the ground.
+Software like Keap combines the 2, giving you a powerful way to get your marketing strategy off the ground.

 While automation can feel like the answer to your problem of keeping up your email campaigns, automation can present one significant problem.
 When automated interactions lack personalization, they can feel, well, automatic.
 Segmenting can actually help you develop personalized interactions by offering two unique but related benefits: